-- At least half of the currently serving members of the Board must be present to allow the Board to hold a formal meeting.
-If less than half of the Board members attend a Board meeting, the Board can discuss any items of business but cannot make formal decisions or vote on those items. - 6.2 The quorum of any Board/Committee is determined by the Board as part of agreeing the Board/Committee remit.

-6.3 A member may be present at a Board meeting, count towards the quorum and participate fully by means of video conference or telephone conference call.
+- 6.1 At least half of the currently serving members of the Board must be present to allow the Board to hold a formal meeting.
+If less than half of the Board members are in attendance at a Board meeting, the Board can discuss any items of business but cannot make formal decisions or vote on those items. - 6.2 The quorum of any Board/Committee is determined by the Board as part of agreeing the Board/Committee remit. - 6.3 A member may be present at a Board meeting, count towards the quorum and participate fully by means of video conference or telephone conference call.